gofireflyio/aiac/README.md

 ## Troubleshooting

-`aiac` is a command line client to OpenAI's API.
-Most errors that you are likely to encounter are coming from this API.
+Most errors that you are likely to encounter are coming from the backend API, i.e. OpenAI or Amazon Bedrock.
 Some common errors you may encounter are:

 - "[insufficient_quota] You exceeded your current quota, please check your plan and billing details":
   As described in the [Instructions](#instructions) section, OpenAI is a paid API with a certain